top of page

 Short, easy exercises and therapist touch points I can pull up fast when I need them the most, like a mindfulness tip, a skill refresher, or even a phone coaching session.

-Secondary User
+Proto-Persona: Secondary User

-Dr. Anika Patel, LCSW
+Dr. Anika Deshpande, LCSW

 Age: 38